 The format is similar to what I encountered as an undergrad at the University of Pittsburgh, and allows for an open discussion while encouraging kind, constructive discussion and minimizing chances for argument or defensiveness on the part of the author.
 I began this group only because I could not find another employing this same format in New York City, and if I failed in doing that research I apologize to anyone I’m slighting.

 Our one unbreakable rule: Every member of this group is treated with respect and equality.
 We are writers with diverse backgrounds and diverse levels of experience.
 While work is open to critique, people are not.
 Your comments, whether during critique or any other time, should be clear and honest but also supportive and kind.

-- It’s helpful if you learn how Zoom works.
+If you are joining via Zoom, it is very helpful to learn how Zoom works.
 In particular, owing to the nature of the platform, we have to ask people to raise their hands and wait their turns to speak.
-It’s inferior to an open in-person discussion, but it’s also the only way to make a meeting of 15-25 people on Zoom work smoothly.
+It’s inferior to an open in-person discussion, but it’s also the only way to make a meeting of more than a few people on Zoom work smoothly.

 [OUR USUAL RULES FOR IN-PERSON MEETINGS]

 - Be courteous of your fellow authors – please keep table-talk to a minimum and listen when one person is speaking

 - When it is your turn to speak, be loud.
 It’s a big room, there’s often background noise, and as writers many of us are prone to quiet voices.
 PROJECT so everyone can hear you.

 - Come and go as you please, but be courteous to our host venue.
 Keep things tidy, remove your own trash, and return any furniture to where you found it.
 If the venue sells food or beverage, please consider buying something to support them–it’s not easy to find free meeting venues, and we want to stay on their good side.